Alex-Gichau/react-to-googlesheets/README.md

 3. A survey or feedback form app that stores responses in a Google Sheets spreadsheet and displays analytics using React components.
 4. An inventory management system where users can manage stock levels and product information stored in a Google Sheets spreadsheet using a React dashboard.
 5. A collaborative document editing app where multiple users can simultaneously edit content in a Google Sheets spreadsheet within a React interface.
+6. A duty rotter where individuals are assigned tasks and get to work on them and finish.
+7. A trip website where they get to match various categories of trips to amount and venue, perhaps any more details

 These projects demonstrate various ways to integrate React with Google Sheets for different use cases such as data management, reporting, and collaboration.